PlatasSec/hck-scripts/pwdbruteforce/README.md

 You'll need to have installed python3 in your machine to run the script.

-You'll have to update the 2 global variables: `login_url` the login page url you want to attemp the requests to and `dictionary_path` is the file which contains the passwords you want to use for the brute-force attack.
+You'll have to update the 2 global variables: `login_url` the url you want to attemp the requests to and `dictionary_path` is the file which contains the passwords you want to use for the brute-force attack.
-Additionally, the `post_data` variable within `bruteForcePassword` function corresponds to the login fields of the login page and it have to be changed if they're different from `email` and `password`.
+Additionally, the `post_data` variable within `bruteForcePassword` function corresponds to the login fields of the login page and it has to be changed if they're different from `email` and `password`.
 ```python
 # Global variables
 # to be changed